ialbert/bio/md/bio-install.md

     pip install bio --upgrade

+Try it out (set verbose mode to see what is happening):

+    bio NC_045512 --fetch -v

+then, list the known data:

+    bio --list

+try out a conversion:

+    bio NC_045512 --gff

 ## Usage

 Type `bio` followed by one or more accession numbers followed by one or more flags or options.